vectordotdev/vector/docs/usage/configuration/sinks/prometheus.md

 You can learn more in the [Environment Variables][docs.configuration.environment-variables] section.

+### Exposing & Scraping

+The `prometheus` sink exposes data for scraping.
+The `address` option determines the address and port the data is made available on.
+You'll need to configure your networking so that the configured port is accessible by the downstream service doing the scraping.

 ### Health Checks

 Upon [starting][docs.starting], Vector will perform a simple health check against this sink.
 The ensures that the downstream service is healthy and reachable.
-By default, if the health check fails an error will be logged and Vector will proceed to restart.
-Vector will continually check the health of the service on an interval until healthy.

-If you'd like to exit immediately when a service is unhealthy you can pass the `--require-healthy` flag:
+By default, if the health check fails an error will be logged and Vector will proceed to start.
+If you'd like to exit immediately upomn healt check failure, you can pass the `--require-healthy` flag:

 ```bash
 vector --config /etc/vector/vector.toml --require-healthy
 ```

-Be careful when doing this if you have multiple sinks configured, as it will prevent Vector from starting is one sink is unhealthy, preventing the other healthy sinks from receiving data.
+Be careful when doing this, one unhealthy sink can prevent other healthy sinks from processing data at all.

 ## Troubleshooting